-All financial aid is awarded on a first come, first served basis, as students meet our priority deadline dates, (as determined by the date the financial aid file is complete with all required documents submitted and accepted) and the student is pre-registered for the upcoming term.
+Most financial aid is awarded on a first come, first served basis, as students meet our priority deadline dates, (as determined by the date the financial aid file is complete with all required documents submitted and accepted) and the student is pre-registered for the upcoming term.
 Awards are generally made for the entire academic year (Fall and Spring semesters) and disbursed on the last day of our stated drop/add period of each term.

-A student must have a signed award letter on file for funds to be credited to his/her account.
 Funds are disbursed electronically and are applied to tuition, fees and book expenses, and any excess funds are refunded to the student by check within the federal regulations guidelines for cash management.

 MARYLAND STATE SCHOLARSHIPS

 If you complete the Free Application for Federal Student Aid (FAFSA) by the March 1st deadline and you (and parents, if a dependent student) are a Maryland resident (in most cases), you will be considered for Maryland State Scholarships.
 Please note: The March 1st deadline is an annual drop dead-date for FAFSA submittal in Maryland.
 It is not a preferred date.
 The State of Maryland offers the following scholarships:

 Chesapeake College offers over 80+ Institutional Scholarships for our traditional and non-traditional students who are residents of our 5-county service area, that will be enrolled in a credit, degree-seeking program.
 Our scholarships look at academic merit, financial need, and other factors, so there is something for everyone!
 The Financial Aid Office makes it VERY EASY for you to apply for our Institutional Scholarships...one application for all of our scholarships!
 Our Annual Application is available online each January with a posted deadline date, generally the April before the Fall semester you plan to attend.